alandinhoAU/bubble-chart/README.md

 Qlik Sense Bubble Chart Extension
 ======================================

-This extension visualizes grouping between two dimensions using interactive bubbles.
+This extension visualizes grouping data capability between two dimensions using interactive bubbles.
 For the grouping of the bubbles the d3 and d3plus visiualization library is used.
-Every group of bubbles contains a number of unlimited bubbles to have the grouping effect, represented as an adjacency matrix.
+Every group of bubbles contains a number of limited bubbles to have the grouping effect, represented as an adjacency matrix.
 Currently a depth of 1 is supported.
 The size of each bubbles is influenced by a specified measure.
 All aggregation and rendering is done client-side in JavaScript.
 Built with Alexander Simoes <a href="https://github.com/alexandersimoes/d3plus">d3plus.js</a> visualization library, published with the MIT open-source license.

 ![alt tag](https://github.com/pamaxeed/bubble-chart/blob/master/BubbleChart.gif?raw=true)